Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Spectrum of the three-state Potts quantum spin chain

 The latter maps the three-dimension space $[\mathbb{C}^3]_j$ onto $[\mathbb{C}^3]_{j-1}$, acting on the basis vectors of the former as follows:

 with $j\in\mathbb{Z}$, and $\mu=1,2,3$.

-The Hamiltonian \eqref{eq:potts_hamiltonian} corresponds to the thermodynamic limit of the Potts spin chain, which is the main subject of our interest.
+The Hamiltonian \eqref{eq:Ham1} corresponds to the thermodynamic limit of the Potts spin chain, which is the main subject of our interest.
 However, in certain intermediate calculations, we also address the finite Potts spin chain with an even number of sites $N$.
-The Hamiltonian $H_{N}$ of the latter is obtained from the right-hand side of \eqref{eq:potts_hamiltonian}, in which the index $j$ runs over $j\in \mathbb{Z}_N=\mathbb{Z}/N \mathbb{Z}$.
+The Hamiltonian $H_{N}$ of the latter is obtained from the right-hand side of \eqref{eq:Ham1}, in which the index $j$ runs from $-N/2+1$ to $N/2$.
 The Hamiltonian $H_{N}$ acts on the $3^N$-dimensional vector space

-The spectrum of model \eqref{eq:potts_hamiltonian} at $h_\mu=0$ can be constructed perturbatively in the extreme ferromagnetic limit $g\ll1$ \cite{Rap06}.
-It turns out that the spectrum of this model can also be constructed perturbatively in the extreme ferromagnetic limit $g\ll1$ at any fixed values of the components $v_\mu={h_\mu}/{g}\ne0$ of the rescaled longitudinal magnetic field.
-This work describes these perturbative calculations to the first order in $g$.
+The spectrum of the model \eqref{eq:Ham1} at $h_\mu=0$ can be constructed perturbatively in the extreme ferromagnetic limit $g\ll1$ \cite{Rap06}.
+It turns out that the spectrum of this model can also be computed in the extreme ferromagnetic limit $g\ll1$ at any fixed values of the components $v_\mu={h_\mu}/{g}\ne0$ of the rescaled longitudinal magnetic field.
 A similar technique has been used previously for studying the kink confinement in the extreme anisotropic limit of the mixed-field Ising spin chain \cite{Rut08a,Rut10C}, and of the antiferromagnetic XXZ spin chain \cite{Shiba_80,Bera17,Rut18,Rut22, Rut24}.
 Perturbative expansion in the transverse field was also found to be useful for the study of transport in the confining Ising spin chain \cite{2019PhRvB..99r0302M}.

-It is convenient to modify the Hamiltonian \eqref{eq:potts_hamiltonian} to the following form by adding a suitable constant: